CHOOSING THE BEST BATHROOM FAUCET

 Coordinate all your finishes in each bathroom so that your hard surfaces—including towel bars, lighting fixtures and door hardware—have the same finish.

-Polished finishes are elegant but require constant upkeep to keep them looking sparkly
+Polished finishes are elegant but require regular upkeep to keep them looking sparkly and pristine

 Brushed finishes are better at hiding water spots and fingerprints, which is great if you have kids